AgneseLan/ontogeny-asymmetry-dolphin/README.md

 # The ontogeny of asymmetry in echolocating whales :dolphin: 🔊 🐟
-Morphometric analyses of variation in shape and asyemmtry level in the ontogeny of echolocating whales (Odontoceti, Cetacea)
+Morphometric analyses of variation in skull shape and asymmetry level in the ontogeny of echolocating whales (Odontoceti, Cetacea)

 Authors: [Agnese Lanzetti](mailto:agnese.lanzetti@gmail.com?subject=[GitHub]%20Ontogeny%20Asymmetry%20Paper%20Code), - Anjali Goswami